 Such a delicate balance of excitatory and inhibitory neurons turns the resting

 state into a highly energy-requiring state.
-Even in the absence of stimulus,
+Even without stimulus,

 the delicate balancing of excitatory and inhibitory neurons produces seemingly